-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Perform within ethical and legal scope as a medical assistant. - Complete clinical documentation in the medical record. - Perform or assist with office procedures per clinical policy. - Provide accurate patient specimen collection and analysis in compliance to standards. - Teach others about body parts and functions. - Perform a patient assessment with correct documentation. - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Perform within ethical and legal scope as a medical assistant. - Document professionally and appropriately in the medical record for clinical procedures and patient care performed. - Perform or assist with office procedures per quality control standards and clinical policies - Provide accurate patient specimen collection and analysis in compliance to standards.